 Progress skills, foster commitment, and introduce competition with a growth mindset.
-At this stage, swimmers improve aerobic capacity, race skills, and self-discipline.
-Coaches foster a team culture where effort, resilience, and personal improvement are valued over outcomes.
+Swimmers improve aerobic capacity, race skills, and self-discipline.
+Coaches foster a team culture where effort, resilience, and improvement are valued over outcomes.

-Open to swimmers 14 years old and under who have:
+Recommended for swimmers 13 years old and under who have:

-- Shown improvement in their swimming. - Attended 3 training sessions per week on average over the last 6 months with Bronze Squad. - Demonstrated they can take instruction and then make technique or skill changes.
+- Shown improvement in their swimming. - Attended 3 training sessions per week on average over the last 6 months with Bronze Squad. - Demonstrated they can take instruction and then make technique or skill changes. - Registered as a Competitive swimmer with Swimming New Zealand/Swimming Wellington.